Visakhapatnam-class destroyer: Construction

 The keel of the first vessel, INS Visakhapatnam, was laid by MDL in October 2013 and the ship was launched on 20 April 2015, in a ceremony attended by then-Indian naval chief Robin K. Dhowan.
-Originally slated to enter service in 2018, the delivery of the vessel was delayed by three years, owing to delays in the supply of the vessel's sensors and ordnance.
+Originally slated to enter service in 2018, the delivery of the vessel was delayed by three years, owing to delays in the supply of the vessel's sensors and ordnance by foreign vendors.

 In July 2019, a minor fire broke aboard the unfinished-Visakhapatnam, leaving one contract worker dead and another two injured.
 Irrespectively, the fire was noted to have not caused any hindrance to the vessel's construction schedule; the shipyard's construction activities subsequently resumed without delay.

 Visakhapatnam completed its basin trials in December 2020 and subsequently proceeded for its sea trials in 2021.
-Initially scheduled to be delivered in April 2021, the vessel was delivered on October 28, owing to delays caused by the COVID-19 pandemic.On 21 November 2021, Visakhapatnam was commissioned into the IN.
+Initially scheduled to be delivered in April 2021, the vessel was delivered on October 28, owing to delays caused by the COVID-19 pandemic.
+On 21 November 2021, Visakhapatnam was commissioned into the IN.

-The second vessel of the class, Mormugao, was laid in June 2015, before being launched in September 2016.
-Completing its basin trials in early-December 2021, the destroyer proceed on its maiden sea sortie on 19 December, coinciding with the 60th anniversary of Goa Liberation Day.
+The second vessel of the class, Mormugao, was laid in June 2015 and launched in September of that year.
+Completing its basin trials in early-December 2021, the destroyer proceeded on its maiden sea sortie on 19 December, coinciding with the 60th anniversary of Goa Liberation Day.
 Mormugao was delivered to the IN almost a year later, on 24 November 2022 and was commissioned on 18 December 2022.